-On May 19, 2022, the FERC announced that it will hold a forum, on September 8, 2022 in Burlington, VT, to discuss and achieve a greater understanding among stakeholders in defining the electric and natural gas system challenges in the New England Region.
-On July 21, the FERC issued a supplemental notice of the forum, announcing that that the forum will be held at the DoubleTree by Hilton, Burlington, VT.
+The FERC will hold a forum on September 8, 2022 at the DoubleTree by Hilton in Burlington, VT, to discuss and achieve a greater understanding among stakeholders in defining the electric and natural gas system challenges in the New England Region.
+Since the last Report, the FERC issued On July 21, the FERC issued a supplemental notice of the forum that included an agenda, description of proposed panels and panelist identities.

+Planned ISO-NE comments will be discussed at the September 1 meeting and is materials filed in this proceeding by September 2.
 Those interested in participating in person were strongly encouraged to register here at their earliest convenience (due to space constraints, seating for the forum will be limited).
 There is no fee for attendance.
 Those unable to attend in person will be able to watch via a free webcast.